jeancsanchez/JcPlayer/README.md

 ```

 ## Custom layout
-You can customize the player layout handling theses attributes.
+You can customize the player layout by manipulating theses attributes.
 ```xml
         app:next_icon
 	app:next_icon_color